 The example shown in Figure 5-12 on page 109 is while monitoring with a HemoSphere Swan-Ganz module.
 Differences in appearance and parameters will occur with other monitoring modes.
-For example, while monitoring within FloTrac sensor monitoring mode, HRavg is replaced by PR, PPV and SVV appear (if configured), and EDV and RVEF are not shown.
+For example, while monitoring within FloTrac sensor, FloTrac Jr sensor, or Acumen IQ sensor monitoring mode, HR{avg} is replaced by PR, PPV and SVV appear (if configured), and EDV and RVEF are not shown.